 A frenectomy is simply the surgical removal of a frenum by releasing it.
 When Orthodontic treatment is planned or initiated, the removal of an abnormal frenum, with or without a gingival graft, can increase stability and improve the success of the final orthodontic result.

-Dr. Rana Zogby uses her Diode laser to release the frenum without the need for anesthetic.
-It is a preferable technique for all ages and a much more comfortable one.
+Dr. Rana Zogby uses her Diode laser to release the frenum without the need for an anesthetic.
+It is a preferred technique for all ages and a much more comfortable one.